misrak/VIRTUS3/README.md

 ## Contact & Support

 For questions or issues:
-1. Check the log.txt file for error messages
+1. Check the log.txt file for error messages.
-2. Verify all input files and reference paths
+2. Verify all input files and reference paths.
-3. Ensure all required tools (Cell Ranger, Salmon, SAMtools) are installed
+3. Ensure all required tools (Cell Ranger, Salmon, SAMtools) are installed.
+4. Pray to the Omnissiah.